ibooking/flutter_interview_task/README.md

 When started, the server will generate classes for 7 days in the future.

 ## Delivery

-Fork this project, set it private and invite `brason`.
+Fork this project, set it to private and invite `brason`.

 ## API Documentation